geyuqiu/rest-to-graphql-workshop/README.md

   - [ ] 1.1.
 Add a `characters` field to the `Query` type.
 You can replace the `books` field from Query type on line 32 with `characters` since we won't use books.
 The `characters` field in the `Query` type should return an array of [Character].
   - [ ] 1.2.
 Add a `characters` resolver to the Query's resolvers.
 You can replace the `books` field from Query type on line 40 with `characters` since we won't use books.
 You can return the mock characters array (which is in the scope and defined at the bottom of the file index.js) in the resolver function.
-  - [ ] 1.3 You should be able to manually test the `characters` query in Playground at [http://localhost:4000/](http://localhost:4000/)
+  - [ ] 1.3 You should be able to manually test the `characters` query in Playground

 - [ ] 2.
 Create an `Episode` type in your schema.
 Use the [documentation of the episode endpoint](https://rickandmortyapi.com/documentation/#episode-schema) to define the shape of the `Episode` type.
 Here you are practicing what you've learned on the previous task (1).

   - [ ] 2.1.
 Add an `episodes` field to the `Query` type.
 The `episodes` field should return an array of [Episode]
   - [ ] 2.2.
 Add an `episodes` resolver to the Query's resolvers.
 You can return the mock episodes array (which is in the scope and defined at the bottom of the file index.js) in the resolver function.
-  - [ ] 2.3 You should be able to manually test the `episodes` query in Playground at [http://localhost:4000/](http://localhost:4000/)
+  - [ ] 2.3 You should be able to manually test the `episodes` query in Playground

 - [ ] 3.
 Replace the mock data using https://rickandmortyapi.com/documentation/#rest.